Social Security Works

 Horsedooties.
 First, this is a program that actually works, providing the modicum of income so our gray-haired citizens have a basic level of decent living when their earning years are over.
 Second, Social Security is a model of efficiency, requiring only a single percent in administrative costs.
 Compare that to the insurance corporations that suck out one-third of our healthcare dollars to pay for their corporate bureaucracies, executive salaries, marble palaces, and advertising.

 But, no, cry the Chicken Littlers, Social Security is going broke!
 Hogwash.
 Without changing anything, Social Security is financially sound for the next 40 years.
 Name me a corporation that can claim that!

-Yet, the Bushites -- on behalf of Wall Street finaglers -- seek to privatize this public treasure, pushing people to put their Social Security nest egg into the stock market.
-Hello -- these are the same investment geniuses that only three years ago would have advised you to invest in Enron -- a stock that fell from $97 a share to 57 cents in only one year!
+Yet, the Bushites – on behalf of Wall Street finaglers – seek to privatize this public treasure, pushing people to put their Social Security nest egg into the stock market.
+Hello – these are the same investment geniuses who only three year's ago would have advised you to invest in Enron – a stock that fell from $97 a share to 57 cents in only one year!